DalePutnam/D-NES/README.md

 CPU: Working, but no support for unofficial opcodes.
 PPU (Video): Working, but I'm still working out some of the more obscure behaviour.
-APU (Audio): Working.
+APU (Audio): Working on Windows.
 Still some issues with popping, but otherwise it's functional.
 Input: Very simple implementation.
 No ability to remap inputs.
 One controller only.

 ## Build Instructions